pixijs/spine/README.md

 # pixi-spine

-Spine implementation for pixi v4
+Spine implementation for pixi v3 and pixi v4.

 IMPORTANT!
-Following functions were renamed in pixi-spine 1.1.0:
+Following classes and functions were renamed in pixi-spine 1.1.0:

 ```js
 Atlas to TextureAtlas